duke-lungmap-team/dlt-scratch/README.md

 **Note**: I don't use the usual conda install library due to this [issue](https://github.com/conda/conda/issues/2448).

 #### Jupyter
 >Using the `Dockerfile` in this repository, you can recreate our Jupyter environment that we are using, which is being hosted here (TBD).
+To create this environment, follow these commands.
+>>`docker build -t jupyter/lungmap .`
+>>`docker run -d -p 8888:8888 jupyter/lunmap`
+> Note, if you need to mount a volume it should be done as follow:
+>>`docker run -d -p 8888:8888 -v $(pwd)/notebooks:/home/jovyan/work jupyter/lunmap`